drian0/ac_tech_prototype/README.md

 <img src="/doc/screenshot_ac_complex_800.png" width="50%" alt="Tech Prototype: ac_complex"><img src="/doc/screenshot_ac_complex2_800.png" width="50%" alt="Tech Prototype: ac_complex">

 Development of the first-person-shooter game AssaultCube ("AC") began in 2004 and was first released in 2006.
 It is based on the [Cube (1) Engine](http://cubeengine.com/).
 One of the current challenges is the fact that AssaultCube can no longer live up to the expectations of todays players in terms of visual appearance.
-It may not be possible to make AssaultCube look like a 2021 AAA game and compete with commercial games but it is realistic to catch up significantly.
+It may not be possible to make AssaultCube look like a 2021 AAA game and compete with commercial games but it is realistic to catch up a bit.

 It is safe to say that all the potential of the Cube Engine has been fully exploitet.
 It is not possible to make the game look better with this engine.
 The artists have done everything possible to use the available tools to the max and they achieved outstanding results considering the technological limits.